cwinsor/crop_weed/README.md

 # crop_weed
-Torch-based vision research using crop/weed datasets
+Torch-based machine vision using crop/weed datasets.

-It is necessary to set path to the reference code under /vision ... for example: export PYTHONPATH=/mnt/d/code_crop_weed/crop_weed/vision/references/detection/
+This repo is a set of machine vision experiments using Weed/Crop datasets.
+The architecture is torchvision.
+The code is based on examples from https://github.com/pytorch/vision/references/detection.
+Datasets and models include:

+* a

+For details see RECIPE.md